tomeichlersmith/zen-zine/README.md

 Below is the template and its preview.
 The [full manual](https://github.com/tomeichlersmith/zen-zine/releases/download/v0.2.1/zen-zine-v0.2.1-manual.pdf)
-is available attached to the release you are using.
+is available on GitHub attached to the release it documents.
-Here is the template and its preview:

 ```typst
 #import "@preview/zen-zine:0.2.1": zine